The Free Web

 If it were up to me, I'd like to call this thing “The Free Web”, because that's what it's about in my mind: the freedom and decentralization.
 And that can perfectly encompass all the other things too, if you want.
 "Indie Web" is an ok term too, I suppose.

 But here's a bonus question: deep down, are we trying to create something new or to keep something alive?
 In other words, are we revolutionaries or conservatives?
 That's why I also like the concept of a Web Renaissance or Web Revival.
-A Renaissance is bringing back ideas that were once there —in a different form, in a new context, with modern tools—, that have been lost or perverted; not to bring them back exactly as they were, but their spirit in some way.
+A Renaissance is bringing back ideas that were once there —in a different form, to a new context, with modern tools—, that have been lost or perverted; not to bring them back exactly as they were, but their spirit in some way.
 Like saying we have lost our way, but it's not too late, we can still retrace our steps, find the right path and keep moving forward from there.

-Nel mezzo del cammin di nostra vita
+"Nel mezzo del cammin di nostra vita

 mi ritrovai per una selva oscura,

-ché la diritta via era smarrita.
+ché la diritta via era smarrita."